department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Conversation Guide.md

-## 1: Financial disclosure questions - 5 minutes
+## 1: Begin section & financial disclosure question - 10 minutes

-For the context of this session, you are applying for health care and are about to complete the section household information.
+For the context of this session, you are applying for health care and are about to complete the questions around your household information.

--     (UX PIN PROTOTPYE LINK TO SHARE AND START)
+UX PIN PROTOTPYE LINK TO SHARE AND START
+(Sharing instructions)

 - Begin completing the household information section.